D-Mfon/alx-system_engineering-devops/0x02-shell_redirections/README.md

-12-newest_files displays the 10 newest files in the current directory.
+16-whatsnext Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.